-What Does Travel Insurance Cover?
+What Does Trip Insurance Cover?
 We Summarize the Fine Print

 Choosing the best insurance for your trip means evaluating plans on how they cover three things: